ergoplatform/ergodocs/docs/dev/Integration/guide.md

 Secret seed and derived addresses generation demo using ergo-wallet and Java is provided in [AdressGenerationDemo.java](https://gist.github.com/kushti/70dcfa841dfb504721f09c911b0fc53d)

-To generate new addresses in the same wallet you can use the `/wallet/deriveNextKey` API method
+You can use the `/wallet/deriveNextKey` API to generate new addresses in the same wallet.

 ```bash
 curl -X GET "http://localhost:9053/wallet/deriveNextKey" -H  "accept: application/json" -H  "api_key: hello"